Met4FoF/agentMET4FOF/docs/CONTRIBUTING.md

 - _chore_: Commits that affect other non-PyDynamic components (e.g. ReadTheDocs, Git , ... )
 - _revert_: commits, which undo previous commits using `git revert`
+- _refactor_: commits, which contain to refactoring activities
 - _wip_: Commits which are not recognizable as one of the above-mentioned types until later, usually during a PR merge.
 The merge commit is then marked as the corresponding type.